 As the main concept indicates if the cardboards being square can be made into a triangle easily by cutting diagonally then very easily the Pythagoras concept can be applied.
-Mostly woodworks are made on the strategy which makes the designers easier to proceed.
+Most woodworks are made on the strategy which makes it easier for designers to proceed.

 It's a very amazing fact but people traveling in the sea use this technique to find the shortest distance and route to proceed to their concerned places.

 Usually, surveyors use this technique to find the steep mountainous region, knowing the horizontal region it would be easier for them to calculate the rest using the Pythagoras concept.
 The fixed distance and the varying one can be looked through a telescope by the surveyor which makes the path easier.

 If you want to build more conceptual knowledge with the help of practical illustrations try Pythagoras Theorem Worksheets.
 Also, check out few more interesting articles related to Pythagoras Theorem for better understanding.